vitringr/vault/nodes/Imperative Programming.md

 ---

+Code directly controls execution flow and state change.

-The term is often used in contrast to [[Declarative Programming]], which focuses on what the program should accomplish without specifying how.
+The term is often used in contrast to [[Declarative Programming]], which instead focuses on what the program should accomplish without specifying how.

 See [[Procedural Programming]]
 See [[Object-Oriented Programming]]